HDav1d/FiveM-AimBot/README.md

 # FiveM-AimBot

-This extension integrates with the FiveGuard AntiCheat system.
-For more information, visit [FiveGuard's Discord server](https://discord.gg/fiveguard).
+This extension is compatible with the FiveGuard AntiCheat system.
+Visit [FiveGuard's Discord server](https://discord.gg/fiveguard).

 ## Overview